jumphone/BEER/README.md

 # News:

+* June 2019 ( v0.0.6 ): 'GNUM' is used to replace "CNUM".

-* June 2019 ( v0.0.5 ) Add a new parameter for selecting PCUSE.
+* June 2019 ( v0.0.5 ): Add a new parameter for selecting PCUSE.

-* June 2019 ( v0.0.4 ), "MBEER" is integrated into "BEER".
+* June 2019 ( v0.0.4 ): "MBEER" is integrated into "BEER".
 Please directly use BEER to integrate multiple batches

-* June 2019, stop updating the BEER source code for Seurat2.
+* June 2019: stop updating the BEER source code for Seurat2.
 New feature is only for Seurat3.

-* May 2019, "BEER_Seurat3.R" & "MBEER" is available (for Seurat3).
+* May 2019: "BEER_Seurat3.R" & "MBEER" is available (for Seurat3).

 # Requirement: